Niharika040/Footwear-Sales-Analytics/README.md

 - **Outcome**:
         Histogram
     - The histogram groups prices into bins and reveals key insights:
-        Most products fall within the price ranges of 53–81 and 95–123, indicating popular mid-range price clusters.
-There is a significant drop in products priced above
-        165, showing that higher-end products are less common.
+        Most products fall within the price ranges of 67–81, indicating popular mid-range price clusters.
+There is a significant drop in products priced above 165, showing that higher-end products are less common.
 Few outliers are visible in the highest price ranges (249–263).

+        Box Plot
+   -The box plot highlights the following:
+       Median Price: Centered within the range of approximately 90, indicating the most typical price point.
+       Interquartile Range (IQR): The central 50% of the data falls between 75 and 125, showcasing the typical price spread.
+       Outlier: A single price exceeds 200, identifying a high-priced outlier.
+       The range of prices is evenly distributed below the median, with no significant skew.

 ---